-Our Integration testing consists of testing the most important paths in our system and validating the correctness of these systems, we will be focusing on front-end backend integration and Backend to Database testing.
+Our Integration testing consists of testing the most critical paths in our system and validating the correctness of these systems.
+We will focus on front-end, backend integration, and Backend to Database testing.

-Frontend-to-backend integration is critical as that information from the systems must be correctly shown to the user and sent back to the system to process data correctly.
-This will be done with Swagger and Postman to validate queries, send requests, and real time data.
+Frontend-to-backend integration is critical as the system information must be correctly shown to the user and sent back to the system to process data correctly.
+This will be done with Swagger and Postman to validate queries, send requests, and real-time data.

-Backend to Database testing, test the database systems' accuracy and responsiveness and results.
-We will test for the Cipher queries' correctness and data retrieval.
+Backend to Database testing, test the database systems' accuracy, responsiveness, and results.
+We will test the Cipher queries' correctness and data retrieval.
 We will use Neo4j Browser and InfluxDB CLI to determine the correctness of these integrations between the backend and the databases.

-5. 4 System Testing
+5.4 SYSTEM TESTING

-The system level testing ensures that the systems work as expected and meet the requirements.
-We will be using End to End workflow testing, making sure that all components and modules of the project work as expected.
-Our requirements define that we need to make an accurate system and ensure security, and responsiveness.
-We will be using tools like Swagger and Postman to ensure these requirements suffice for the system-level testing.
+The system-level testing ensures the systems work as expected and meet the requirements.
+We will be using end-to-end workflow testing, ensuring that all project components and modules work as expected.
+Our requirements define that we must make an accurate system and ensure security, and responsiveness.
+We will use tools like Swagger and Postman to ensure these requirements suffice for the system-level testing.

-5. 5 Regression Testing
+5.5 REGRESSION TESTING

 We use Git CI/CD testing to ensure all the previous components work.
-This CI/CD is set so that it tests other components of the code base that were previously built, like all the GridAI dockers.
-With this functionality, when we add new features and test if they impact the other features.
+This CI/CD is set to test other components of the code base that were previously built, like all the GridAI dockers.
+With this functionality, we add new features and test if they impact the other features.
+As shown below, we ensure that when we develop new features, they pass CI/CD pipelines to ensure code is working as expected.